hongyusu/hongyusu.github.io/_posts/2016-03-17-deploy-elk-stack-on-amazon-aws.md

 ![](https://www.elastic.co/guide/en/logstash/current/static/images/basic_logstash_pipeline.png)

-Yup, you should continue with the [documentation of logstash](https://www.elastic.co/guide/en/logstash/current/index.html).
-But you can also dive much faster with the following steps.
+Yep, you should continue with [Logstash documentation](https://www.elastic.co/guide/en/logstash/current/index.html).
+But you can also dive much faster with the following steps which will use Logstash to process stock market data.

 ### Simple installation